-1. Navy Resident Courses.
-EWTGPAC Quota Control is the point of contact for EWTGPAC sponsored, Navy, resident courses.
+- 1. Navy Resident Courses.
+EWTGPAC Quota Control is the point of contact for EWTGPAC sponsored, USN, resident courses.
 The preferred method to request training quotas is by using the enterprise Navy Training Reservation System (eNTRS).
-Quotas may also be requested from EWTGPACQuotas@navy.mil only if requesting command has no access to eNTRS.

-- 2. Users shall provide the following information in an unencrypted e-mail: - a.
+Quotas may also be requested from EwtgpacQuotas@navy.mil only if requesting command has no access to eNTRS. - 2.
+Users shall provide the following information in an unencrypted e-mail: - a.
 Course Title/CDP - b.
+Course Dates

+- c.
+Student Rank or USN Rate and Full Name

+- d.
+Student DoDID (aka EDIPI)

-Course Dates - c.
-Student Rank/Rate and Full Name - d.
-Student E-mail Address - e.
-Requesting Command - f.
-If units are unable to access email, phone requests will be accepted at: (619) 437-5872/5679 (DSN 577-5872/5679).
-Ensure that the information listed in the preceding paragraph is available for the phone call. - g.
-EWTGPAC will respond by e-mail or phone requesting prospective trainee DOD ID numbers.
-DOD ID numbers are considered PII.
-EWTGPACQuotas@navy.mil does not accept encrypted messages. - 3.
-Marine Corps Courses.
+- e.
+Student E-mail Address

+- f.
+Requesting Command

+- g.
+If units are unable to access email, phone requests will be accepted at (619) 437- 2844 / 5679 / 5872 or DSN 577-2844 / 5679 / 5872.
+Ensure that the information listed in the preceding paragraph is available for the phone call.

+- 3. Marine Corps Courses.
 Marines requesting quotas for USMC funded courses shall refer to the quota control authority listed in Chapter 2 under the relevant course description.
 All other service members directed to attend Marine Corps courses shall contact the training division responsible for that course directly.
+Each division has an information page in the catalog that lists contact information.

+Mobile Training Team (MTT) Requests

-Each division has an information page in the catalog that lists contact information. - 4.
-Mobile Training Team (MTT) Requests.
-Information on how to request a MTT can be found in Chapter 2 under the relevant course description or by contacting the training division responsible for that course directly.
+Units requesting an MTT beyond those approved for the current FY may (a) submit a Feasibility of Support (FOS) Request (Encl.
+1) via message traffic, or (b) submit a FOS to EWTGPAC_OPS@navy.mil (units without access to AMHS message traffic, only).
+All other existing MTT arrangements may be found in Chapter 2 under the relevant course description or by contacting the training division responsible for that course directly.
 Each division has an information page in the catalog that lists contact information.